hiblen/OpenInMarkdownMonster/README.md

 ![](OpenInApp/Resources/ReadMeScreenShot_ContextMenu.png)

-- Open multiple files simultaneously with [Markdown Monster][ThirdPartyAppHomePage] directly from within Solution Explorer.
+- Open *multiple* files simultaneously with [Markdown Monster][ThirdPartyAppHomePage] directly from within Solution Explorer.

-- Warning if attemptimg to open a large quantity of files.
-The quantity is configurable, and if set very high effectively suppresses the warning altogether.
+- Warning if attempting to open a large quantity of files.
+The quantity is configurable in Tools > Options.

 - Warning if attempting to open one or more file types whose extension is not typically associated with [Markdown Monster][ThirdPartyAppHomePage].
-The list of typical file extensions is configurable in Tools | Options, and the warning message can be suppressed.
+The list of typical file extensions is configurable in Tools > Options.

+- Option to supress the warning message if attempting to open a file whose extension is not typically associated with [Markdown Monster][ThirdPartyAppHomePage].

 ## Options